coralhl/salt-master-docker/README.md

 #### Autoheal

-If you run your _docker-salt-master_ instance with healthcheck enabled, you can use [willfarrell/autoheal](https://github.com/willfarrell/docker-autoheal) image to restart your service when healthcheck fails:
+If you run your _salt-master-docker_ instance with healthcheck enabled, you can use [willfarrell/autoheal](https://github.com/willfarrell/docker-autoheal) image to restart your service when healthcheck fails: